Zoo City Motor Sports Park Rule Book

 lanes.
 Failure to do so may result in disqualification.
 Also all riders must enter through posted staging area.

-When a rider chooses their location on the starting line, they may not change
+a rider chooses their location on the starting line, they may not change that position.

-A rider leaving the course must re-enter at the same point or at the first point where he/she can safely, without interfering
+the course must re-enter at the same point or at the first point where he/she can safely, without interfering with other riders

-A competitor who rides in a way that endangers officials, other riders or the public will be subject to immediate disqualification
+who rides in a way that endangers officials, other riders or the public will be subject to immediate disqualification from

 whole number of laps) the race will be re-started from the beginning.
 Riders may make minor repairs and adjustments at the